Table of Contents

 Official postgres MCP server (modelcontextprotocol/servers)

-When to pick: any vanilla Postgres setup (RDS, self-hosted, Cloud SQL, anything with a connection string).
+Pick it for any vanilla Postgres setup: RDS, self-hosted, Cloud SQL, anything with a connection string.
 Vendor-neutral, no lock-in, deepest documentation.
-Our default recommendation for most teams.
+This is our default for most teams.

 Supabase MCP

-When to pick: you are already on Supabase.
-The MCP server inherits Supabase’s row-level security policies, which means the lockdown work you have already done at the database layer carries over to the MCP surface.
+Pick it if you are already on Supabase.
+The MCP server inherits your row-level security policies, so the lockdown you already did at the database layer carries straight over to the MCP surface.
+That is a meaningful head start.

-What you get: schema introspection, query execution, and integration with Supabase auth and RLS.
-Setup is faster than the official server because Supabase handles the connection plumbing.
+You get schema introspection, query execution, and integration with Supabase auth and RLS, and setup is faster than the official server because Supabase owns the connection plumbing.
+The price is portability.
+Move off Supabase later and you move MCP servers too.

 Crystal DBA pg-mcp / community options

-The community Postgres MCP servers (Crystal DBA’s pg-mcp and a handful of others on GitHub) target specialized use cases: query plan introspection, SQL formatting, multi-database routing, and so on.
+The community servers, Crystal DBA's pg-mcp and a handful of others on GitHub, target specialized cases: query-plan introspection, SQL formatting, multi-database routing.

 Setup walkthroughs (least-privilege)

-The general pattern across all three options: create a dedicated database role for the MCP server, grant only the minimum privileges needed, and connect the MCP server with that role’s credentials.
-Never connect with your superuser or your application’s main role.
+Same pattern across all three options.
+Create a dedicated database role for the MCP server.
+Grant the minimum privileges it needs, nothing more.
+Connect with that role's credentials.
+Never the superuser.
+Never your application's main role.

 For Supabase, the equivalent is configuring an RLS policy that scopes the MCP role to the rows it should see.
 Supabase's docs walk through the exact SQL.